 27th EuroClio Annual Conference and Professional Development and Training Course

 We are delighted and honoured to present the 27th EuroClio Annual Conference on “Controversy and Disagreement in the Classroom”.
-The Conference, which is organised in cooperation with UDi, the Serbian History Teachers' Association, and Education for the 21st Century, will take place in Belgrade, Serbia, from 31 March - 04 April 2020.
+The Conference, which is organised in cooperation with UDi, the Serbian History Teachers' Association, and Education for the 21st Century, will take place in Belgrade, Serbia, 10-14 November 2020.
 The Conference will incorporate the final training of the Learning to Disagree project.

 In a time of growing division, where intolerance creates an “us-versus-them” attitude among social groups, it is essential for students to learn how to deal with controversial subjects, and how to cope with a variety of viewpoints and disagreements.
 And therefore it is also important that teachers include methods of dialogue, debate and discussion in their lessons, and deal with controversies.